xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 * World T: alignment compatible world with low incentive tension.
 * World F: misaligned world where alignment tension becomes persistently high.

+These worlds are templates for reasoning about patterns in observables.
+They are not full models of reality.

 ### 5.1 World T (alignment compatible, low tension)